solana-labs/solana/docs/src/cluster/synchronization.md

 ## Relationship to Consensus Mechanisms

 Proof of History is not a consensus mechanism, but it is used to improve the performance of Solana's Proof of Stake consensus.
-It is also used to improve the performance of the data plane and replication protocols.
+It is also used to improve the performance of the data plane protocols.

 ## More on Proof of History